-Safety Regulations are complied with at all times.
-In addition, any paddock plan issued by the Organisers must be complied with and the minimum amount of space should be used when times.
+Any breach will be subject to the penalties available to the organisers as permitted under Article 6.4 below.
+The outer lane or lanes are to be kept unobstructed to allow safe passage of trucks at all times.
 The onus shall be on all Drivers to take all due care and respect the pit lane speed limits.
 No-one under the age of 16 is permitted access to the pit lane unless they are the holder of a Motorsport UK Junior Race licence